 You will be co-supervised by Dr. Aline Bel-Brunon (LBMC, Univ.
 Gustave Eiffel) and Dr. Baptiste Pierrat (SAINBI-OSE, Mines St Etienne).

-During this project, you will be in interaction with a consortium of researchers in biomechanics, biology, X-ray tomography as well as clinicians (cardiac and vascular surgeons).
-A funded PhD position will be available after this internship.
+Throughout the project, you will collaborate with a consortium of researchers in biomechanics, biology, X-ray tomography, as well as clinicians, including cardiac and vascular surgeons.
+A funded PhD position will be available following this internship.